gethop-dev/pubsub/README.md

 #### AMQP

-In this example we publish some structured Clojure data as JSON, serialized to a byte array using (again AMQP only deals with streams of bytes).
-The idea is the publisher is our Clojure application, but the consumer is implemented in some other technology and can only consume JSON data.
+In this example we publish some structured Clojure data as JSON, serialized to a byte array (again AMQP only deals with streams of bytes).
+The idea is that the publisher is our Clojure application, but the consumer is implemented in some other technology and can only consume JSON data.

 Again we first require all the relevant namespaces: